Isn't It a Pity: Retrospective assessments and legacy

 "Isn't It a Pity" remains one of Harrison's most popular songs.
 AllMusic's Matthew Greenwald calls it "deeply moving and powerful", while in their book on the solo Beatles' recording history, Eight Arms to Hold You, Chip Madinger and Mark Easter write: "If any George Harrison song can be called 'majestic', 'Isn't It a Pity' would be the one."
 In his book 1,000 Recordings to Hear Before You Die, Tom Moon names it as one of the album's three "key tracks", saying that with All Things Must Pass, Harrison approached the Beatles' ignominious break-up philosophically and thereby "attains (and sustains) a state of radiant grace".

 Simon Leng recognises the song as musically "sumptuous" and praises Harrison's melody and "unique" use of notes beyond the key signature, as well as John Barham's "evocative, suspended orchestration".
 He pairs it with Harrison's 1968 Wonderwall Music instrumental "Wonderwall to Be Here" as the piece that best "captures the depth of the musical understanding" between Harrison and Barham, who had shared a fascination for Indian classical music since 1966.
 According to Leng, "Isn't It a Pity" is the "pivotal song" and the "essence" of All Things Must Pass, encapsulating the album's struggle between "gospel ecstasy and the failure of human relationships".

 Writing in the late 1970s, Nicholas Schaffner commented on the song's "towering simplicity" and the "endlessly repetitive fade-out that somehow manages to be hypnotic instead of boring".
 Schaffner said that whereas Spector had usually applied his Wall of Sound to "throwaways" such as "Da Doo Ron Ron", he was "at last working with a talent comparable with his own.
-The producer's cosmic sound proved a prefect complement to the artist's cosmic vision."
+The producer's cosmic sound proved a perfect complement to the artist's cosmic vision."
 Several other writers have remarked on the significance of "Isn't It a Pity" in the context of the Beatles' break-up, starting with the track's running time of 7:10, just a second under "Hey Jude".
 Peter Doggett considers the song to be a "remarkably non-judgemental commentary on the disintegration of the Beatles' spirit"; Leng concludes: "Ever bittersweet, 'Isn't It a Pity' records the last dying echoes of the Beatles."